-This scholarship, funded by the IELTS Partners (British Council, IDP Australia, and Cambridge English), is given in memory of Morgan Terry.
+This scholarship, funded by the IELTS Partners (British Council, IDP IELTS, and Cambridge University Press & Assessment), is given in memory of Morgan Terry.
 Morgan taught IELTS for many years, trained other teachers, and was prolific in developing test preparation materials for students.
 This scholarship honours her contribution to IELTS and recognises those who create learning resources to help IELTS test takers prepare for their tests.

 The award consists of:

 - registration for the Testing, Evaluation and Assessment Special Interest Group (TEASIG) pre-IATEFL conference event